POSITION: Air Conditioner and Refrigerator Mechanic

 - Spouse or same-sex domestic partner (as defined in 3 FAM 1610) or a child of the sponsoring employee who is unmarried and at least 18 years old; and

-- Is listed on the travel orders or approved Form OF-126, Foreign Service Residence and Dependency Report, of a sponsoring employee, i.e., a direct-hire Foreign Service, Civil Service, or uniformed service member who is permanently assigned to or stationed abroad at a U.S. mission, or at an office of the American Institute in Taiwan (AIT), and who is under chief of mission authority; and
+- Is listed on the travel orders or approved Form OF-126, Foreign Service Residence and Dependency Report, of a sponsoring employee, i.e., a direct-hire Foreign Service, Civil Service, or uniformed service member who is permanently assigned to or stationed abroad at a U.S. mission or at an office of the American Institute in Taiwan (AIT), and who is under (COM) authority; and

-- Is residing at the sponsoring employee's post of assignment abroad or, as appropriate, office of the American Institute in Taiwan.
+- Is residing at the sponsoring employee’s post of assignment abroad or, as appropriate, office of the American Institute in Taiwan; and

-- Has been officially declared by the sponsoring USG employee to the COM as part of his/her household.
+- Has been officially declared by the sponsoring U.S. government employee to the COM as part of his/her household.

-A MOH is under COM authority and may include a parent, unmarried partner, other relative or adult child who falls outside the Department’s current legal and statutory definition of family member.
-A MOH does not have to be a US Citizen.
+A MOH is under COM authority and may include a parent, unmarried partner, and other relative or adult child who falls outside the Department of State’s current legal and statutory definition of family member.
+A MOH does not have to be a U.S. citizen.